 Common Palm civet

-Another common nocturnal animals is the Common Palm civet.
-Unlike its primarily terrestrial cousin – Malay civet, you are most likely to see a Common Palm civet in the tree branches.
-This is one of the most common animals in Borneo and you won’t have trouble spotting it in any of the protected areas.
+Another common nocturnal animal is the Common Palm civet.
+Unlike its primarily terrestrial cousin, the Malay civet, you are most likely to see a Common Palm civet in the tree branches.
+This is one of the most common animals in Borneo, and you won’t have trouble spotting it in any of the protected areas.

 Banded palm civet